-The rumours started somewhere around 2016.
+The rumours about Yamaha RX 100 coming in a 4-stroke engine started somewhere around 2016.
 It emerged that a custom Yamaha RX-135 has been exhibited at a motor show in Malaysia.
 The legendary two-stroke motorcycle has got a purple chrome paint finish and golden highlights.
 The RX 135 has been known as the RX-K 135 in some markets where the K stands for King.
 RX 135 was RX 100’s older brother, which was available in the market till 2005.
 In the late 1990s, the emission norms grew stricter and were directed towards 4-stroke engine bikes.
 So, RX 100 shut and the RX 135 was launched with a 4-stroke engine.
 Following which, RX-Z, a typical old-school sports bike was also launched.
 The RX-Z was a huge hit amongst the youth.
 However, RX 135 did not have the same chutzpah as the RX 100 and it was not much successful.

-Highlighting the popularity of the Yamaha RX 135 amongst enthusiasts, in 2016, a news had emerged that a dealer in Bengaluru has auctioned off seven units of the iconic motorcycle for five figure sums.
+Highlighting the popularity of the Yamaha RX 135 amongst enthusiasts, in 2016, a news had emerged that a dealer in Bengaluru has auctioned off seven units of the iconic motorcycle for five-figure sums.
 Rahul S Dhojanna, who owns Pace Motors, claims that enthusiasts at the auction shelled out around INR 1.5-165 lacs for the RX135 models.
-The dealer had been trying to sell these units for quite some time now, but had to wait in order to obtain necessary permissions from the RTO as registration of two-stroke bikes had been stopped.
+The dealer had been trying to sell these units for quite some time now but had to wait in order to obtain necessary permissions from the RTO as registration of two-stroke bikes had been stopped.

 - Readers Rating

-- Rated 4 stars
+- Rated 3.3 stars

-4 / 5 (Reviewers)
+3.3 / 5 (Reviewers)